sbanjara/student-registration-system/README.md

 # Student Registration System!!

 ## Description
-   This program is an implementation of Student Registration System using Java.
+   This program is an implementation of a Student Registration System using Java.
    This program allows,

    1. Looking up an offering for a particular course
    2. Registering a course
    3. Viewing a trialschedule/registered courses

-   It has an input file which has the course offering information for a particular semester.
+   It has an input file (csv file) which has the course offering information for a particular semester.
 This program reads the input file, gets the course information line by line, and adds it to a Course object.
 The Course object is an abstract class which holds general information about a course, namely course name, crn number, course number, section, credit hours, instructor, and class type (Traditional or Online).
-Also there are TraditionalCourse and OnlineCourse classes which extends the Course class.
+Also there are TraditionalCourse and OnlineCourse classes which extend the Course class.
 TraditionalCourse has more fields like meeting location, starting time, and stopping time than the OnlineCourse.
-It is implemented using Model-View-Controller pattern.
+It is implemented using a Model-View-Controller pattern.

    In the coming days, I will be transforming it to a web application.
-I will be using Java (java server page, java servlet, java beans) to handle server-side operations and HTML, CSS, JavaScript, and jQuery to handle client-side operations.
 ##
 ## How to Run this Program
    It is written in Java 8 and is intended to run via Netbeans.
 If you don't have Java 8 and/or Netbeans installed, you can install those by following instructions below,